paritytech/polkadot/roadmap/implementers-guide/src/node/utility/candidate-validation.md

 2. **Artifact missing:** The prepared artifact might have been deleted due to operator error or some bug in the system.
-3. **Panic:** The worker thread panicked for some indeterminate reason, which may or may not be independent of the candidate.
+3. **Panic:** The worker thread panicked for some indeterminate reason, which may or may not be independent of the candidate or PVF.

 #### Preparation timeouts